SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 After the temporary constants are declared, they can be used within the case's code block.
-Here, they are used as shorthand for printing the values with the ``print(_:separator:terminator:)`` function.
+Here, they are used to print the categorization of the point.

 This ``switch`` statement does not have a ``default`` case.
 The final case, ``case let (x, y)``, declares a tuple of two placeholder constants that can match any value.
-As a result, this case matches all possible remaining values, and a ``default`` case is not needed to make the ``switch`` statement exhaustive.
+Because ``anotherPoint`` is always a tuple of two values, this case matches all possible remaining values, and a ``default`` case is not needed to make the ``switch`` statement exhaustive.

 .. _ControlFlow_Where: